 PHS Values Statement

-Of immediate relevance to our profession, there exists a history of racism in research18and health care19, again disproportionately affecting Black Americans.
-The impacts of this history continue to be felt by many20 in the present day, even here at Wake Forest.
+Of immediate relevance to our profession, the concept of race has long been utilized in research9,10 despite divergent views on the validity of race as a biologically relevant construct.
+We also acknowledge ongoing health care disparities affecting subgroups defined by background, income, or regions of the U.S. 11 The impacts of this history continue to be felt in the present day.
 We acknowledge these realities and aim to do our part to counter them within Winston-Salem, our academic department, and scientific community.

-We commit to recognizing, uplifting, and supporting all marginalized people – including Black, Indigenous, Latinx, Asian American, Pacific Islander, all other ethnic minorities, LGBTQIA+ people, disabled people, people facing housing insecurity, previously and currently incarcerated people, people negatively impacted by the criminal justice system – in our work at PHS and in the wider research community.
+We commit to recognizing, uplifting, and supporting all people – including Black, Indigenous, Latinx, Asian American, Pacific Islander, White, and other ethnic minorities, people who identify as LGBTQIA+, who have disabilities, who are facing housing insecurity, those who have been previously or are currently incarcerated – in our work at PHS and in the wider research community.

 References